Finding the Best Places to Retire Since 2006!

 College Educated: 50%

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Cons: A hurricane is always a possibility.
-In fact, Hurricane Florence in 2018 brought rain, wind and some power outages but not much damage, and Hurricane Dorian in 2019 caused some flooding and downed trees.
+In fact, Hurricane Florence in 2018 brought rain, wind and some power outages but not much damage.
+Hurricane Dorian in 2019 caused some flooding and downed trees.

 Recommended as a Retirement Spot?
 Yes, although the distance to a hospital should be weighed.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.